kalbfuss/01memories/README.md

 ### Slideshows

-Pyframe supports the configuration of one or multiple slideshows.
+Digital Memories supports the configuration of one or multiple slideshows.
 Slideshows are configured in the *slideshows* section of the configuration file.
 The section is required and must contain at least a single, valid slideshow definition.
 The first slideshow is the default slideshow.
 Slideshow parameter defaults may be provided as global parameters.
 The example below provides a typical *slideshows* configuration section.

 ```yaml
 ...